Munklar/Partridge-Puzzle/README.md

 ADDENDUM:
 I was able to reach Bob Wainwright by email and he generously sent me copies of two papers he had written for Gathering for Gardner II in 1996 and Gathering for Gardner III in 1998.
 They are titled, respectively, "Packing a Partridge in a Square Tree" and "Packing a Partridge in the Smallest Square Tree".
 Between the two papers, the Partridge Puzzles and their variants are pretty thoroughly discussed and many solutions provided.

+Bob pointed me to a reference to this puzzle in one of Martin Garnder's books.
+Look up "Wainwright" in the index of "Fractal Music, Hypercards and More..." by Martin Gardner, published in 1992 by W.H.
+Freeman.